-Indicators: Us se of Medical Rep ports 1.
-Does the law provide for the possibility of a maregarding past persecution or serious harm? upport of the applicant's statements Togalaning paor percessalen er conteste namm ☐ Yes ☐ In some cases ⊠ No 2.
-Are medical reports taken into account statements? when assessing the credibility of the ☐ No applicant's
+Indicators: Use of Medical Reports 1.
+Does the law provide for the possibility of a medical report in support of the application ant's statements regarding past persecution or serious harm?
+No ☐ Yes ☐ In some cases ☐ 1110 2.
+Are medical reports taken into account when assessing the credibility of the applica- ant's statements?